babylonhealth/fhir-hydrant/README.md

 ### Quick Start

-Hydrant is published to Maven Central.
+Hydrant is (almost) published to Maven Central.
 You can add the following to your build
 ```
 TODO sbt core dependency
 ```